 Title

-Student Financial Assistance Program
+Student Financial Assistance Programs

 Header

-Executive Policy Chapter: Chapter 6, Tuition, Financial Assistance, and Fees Executive Policy: EP 6.204, Student Financial Assistance Effective Date: January 2015 Prior Dates Amended: May 2011 Responsible Office: Office of the Vice President for Affairs Affairs Governing Board of Regents Policy: Chapter 6, Section 6-4 Review Date: July 2017
+Executive Policy Chapter: Chapter 6, Tuition, Financial Assistance, and Fees Executive Policy: EP 6.204, Student Financial Assistance Effective Date: January 2015 Prior Dates Amended: May 2011 Responsible Office: Office of the Vice President for Policy & Planning Governing Board of Regents Policy: Chapter 6, Section 6-4 Review Date: July 2017

 I. Purpose

-A. To implement Regents Policy related to the Student Financial Assistance Program at the University of Hawai'i.
-B. To establish guidelines and promulgate procedures for campuses to implement the Student Financial Assistance Program in keeping with the following policy considerations outlined in Regents Policy, Chapter 6: 1.
+A. To implement Regents Policy related to the Student Financial Assistance Programs at the University of Hawai'i.
+B. To establish guidelines and promulgate procedures for campuses to implement the Student Financial Assistance Programs in keeping with the following policy considerations outlined in Regents Policy, Chapter 6: 1.
 The types of financial assistance to be awarded and paid to students; 2.
 The appropriate share of tuition revenues that should be devoted to financial assistance; 3.
 The appropriate share of financial assistance for need-based and non-need-based awards; 4.
 The appropriate share of financial assistance earmarked for Hawai'i residents; 5.
 The appropriate share of financial assistance earmarked for undergraduates; 6.
 The extent to which shares should vary by campus, based on mission and programs.

 II.
 Definitions